 Just open the Session and it will use the next IP address in your list.
 Don’t worry, you’ll still be using multiple proxies instead of having all of your tabs switched to the same proxy.

-If you prefer to separate your clients by Project, which is our recommended approach for most agencies, you can set the Projects to pull a new IP address when they are opened.
-It will rotate through proxies on a Project-basis instead.
-If you are a Premium user, you can even use Profiles to really go nuts with this extension.
+If you prefer to separate your clients by Task, which is our recommended approach for most agencies, you can set a Task to use a specific IP address.
+If you are a Premium user, you can even use Profiles or Identities to really go nuts with this extension.

 Overriding Your Connection Settings

-As you can see, there is also an override setting for each tab, Session and Project.
+As you can see, there is also an override setting for each tab, Session and Task.
 This is where you are able to set the browser to use a different proxy for each tab.
-In fact for each tab, Session or Project, you can set it to use a direct connection, your system proxy or any of your custom Ghost proxies.
+In fact for each tab, Session or Task, you can set it to use a direct connection, your system proxy or any of your custom Ghost Browser proxies.

-So, the defaults make it very easy for your proxy settings to work automagically.
+So, the auto-assign feature makes it very easy for your proxy settings to work automagically.
 And the override capabilities give this extension the fine-grained control that so many technology professionals have been craving for so long.

 We hope you love it!
-The beta of this extension is available now and there is plenty of room for feedback.
+The extension is available now and we’re always accepting feedback.
 We are waiting to hear from you about any added controls or interface changes you think of!
 The idea is to make it a super efficient way for you to manage multiple proxies in Ghost Browser.
-If you have suggestions – i.e. if you want to have every tab open with the automatic rotation – or anything else, let us know in the comments!
+If you have suggestions let us know in the comments!